ADD CONDITION

 How should I store this drug?

-Store at room temperature, keep away from excessive heat or sunlight, and do not use if the primary bag seal has been torn or broken.
+Store the drug at room temperature, away from excessive heat or sunlight, and do not use if the primary bag seal has been torn or broken.

 Packaging Info